Dragoș Pîslaru

-Dragoș Pîslaru is a Romanian economist and politician of REPER who served as a Member of the European Parliament between 2019 and 2024.
-He was previously a member of USR PLUS/USR.
+Dragoș Nicolae Pîslaru is a Romanian economist and politician of the National Liberal Party (PNL), who served as a Member of the European Parliament between 2019 and 2024.
+He was previously a member of PLUS and REPER.
 He also held the position of Minister of Labor, Family, Social Protection and the Elderly in the government of Prime Minister Dacian Cioloș from 18 April 2016, until 4 January 2017.